1951-1955 a m

 For the 1992-93 season the playing strips were provided by Hero with the club's name simply printed on until a new crest was introduced in January.
 A modified version that looked less like a beermat appeared the next season.

-A new chairman, Ben Robinson launched a share issue in 1997 that helped fund improvements to bring Eton Park up to Conference standards but playing standards failed to match up to the raised expectations of supporters.
+A new chairman, Ben Robinson launched a share issue in 1997 that helped fund improvements to bring Eton Park up to Conference requirements but playing standards failed to match up to the raised expectations of supporters.
 A few weeks into the 1998-99 season Nigel Clough was appointed player-manager, a coup that captured national headlines.
 Over the following years, and despite being courted by a number of top level clubs, Clough built a highly successful team.
 After finishing as Southern Premier Division runners up in 2000 and 2001, Albion switched back to the Northern Premier League, winning the championship at the first attempt and moving up to the National Conference.

 In 2005 Burton Albion moved to the new Pirelli Stadium and the crest was updated to coincide with this move, now appearing out of a shield that included the teams third colour, white.
 Pirelli's logotype was placed just below the new badge.